nahpotato/nahuelwexd/README.md

 ### Hi there! 👋️😃️

 As this profile indicates, my name is Nahuel 😊️.
-Currently independent developer 💻️ and engineering student at the [National University of Córdoba](https://www.unc.edu.ar) 🏫️, in Argentina.
+Currently independent developer 💻️ and engineering student at the [Universidad Nacional de Córdoba](https://www.unc.edu.ar) 🏫️, in Argentina.
 I am passionate about free software and GNU/Linux systems 🐧️

 I dream that someday a world will arrive where humanity supports each other to get ahead, solving our conflicts with dialogue and not war.